microsoft/vscode-azureappservice/README.md

 * How to configure zip deployment:
   * If you set the deployment source of your web app to “None” (the default source on app creation), the deploy command will Zip the contents of a selected folder and upload the Zip file to Azure.

   * VS Code will prompt on deploy if you would like to configure your project for faster deployment.
-If you click "Yes", your project's settings will be changed in the following:
+If you click "Yes", the following changes will be made in your project:
-    * 'appService.zipIgnorePattern' will include build artifacts to be ignored for zipping.
-These will now be built on the server by running the appropriate build command.
+    * The vscode setting 'appService.zipIgnorePattern' is changed to include build artifacts to be ignored for zipping.
+These will be built on the server by running the appropriate build command.
     * A '.deployment' file will be created in the root of the project.
-This file configures 'SCM_DO_BUILD_DURING_DEPLOYMENT=true,' enabling build on deploy.
+This file configures SCM_DO_BUILD_DURING_DEPLOYMENT=true enabling build on deploy.
       > NOTE: Currently only 'node' runtimes support this feature.
-  * If you select 'Never show again,' the 'appService.showBuildDuringDeployPrompt' setting be set to 'false' and you will no longer be prompted for this project.
+  * If you select 'Never show again,' the 'appService.showBuildDuringDeployPrompt' vscode setting will be set to 'false' and you will no longer be prompted for this project.
 Delete this setting or set it to 'true' to re-enable the prompt.

   ### Zipdeploy Configuration Settings